-Increase EPC ratings for new build flats with SolShare
+Increase EPC ratings for your flats with precise solar energy allocation

-SolShare empowers you to fine-tune the energy efficiency rating of each flat through precise kWp allocation.
+SolShare enables you to fine-tune the energy efficiency rating of each flat by precisely allocating solar energy to meet specific EPC targets.
 This translates to a customised SAP boost of 5-15 points.

 Get started